exavolt/zflo/docs/ai-agent-integration.md

 ### 3. Invoking Tools within a ZFlo Flow

 To make these tools executable within a flow, we can introduce a new action type: `tool`.
-This allows a `ZFNode` to explicitly call an application-specific tool.
+This allows a `NodeDefinition` to explicitly call an application-specific tool.

-**Example `ZFNode` with a `tool` action:**
+**Example `NodeDefinition` with a `tool` action:**

 This node, as part of a deployment flow, uses the `sendSlackMessage` tool to post a success notification.